 Gazing out the window, she reflected on the years she’d walked back and forth on the sidewalk there in town – going and coming from Catholic school.
 “I never heard about Jesus and that He could be mine.”
 I said, “Well, you know now, Dolores.”

 Only a few more visits on God’s eternal calendar were allowed with her.
-I noticed a blanket of peace wrapped her.
+I noticed a blanket of peace wrapping her.
 She started reading her Bible.

 HOPE had come to Dolores.